josiest/songwriting/songs/Next To You/lyrics.md

 ~To keep them inside
 ~The strongest pain that I'd endure
-~To suppress my love for you
+~If only I could bring them to an end

 ### Chorus III
-~I'd move on if I only could
+~But what more can I do
-But I love you, I love you, I do
+I love you, I love you, I do
 I love you, I love you, I do
 I love you, I love you, I do